Building-ML-Pipelines/building-machine-learning-pipelines/README.md

 Code repository for the O'Reilly publication ["Building Machine Learning Pipelines"](http://www.buildingmlpipelines.com) by Hannes Hapke &amp; Catherine Nelson

+## Update

+* The example code has been updated to work with TFX 1.4.0, TensorFlow 2.6.1, and Apache Beam 2.33.0.
+A GCP Vertex example (training and serving) was added.

 ## Set up the demo project

 Download the initial dataset.
 From the root of this repository, execute